AndreasFaust/react-raster/README.md

 ## Basic Usage

 - `react-raster` has only one components called **Box**.
-- `Box` is the element, that gets positioned inside the Grid.
+- Define `brekpoints` and a `colspan` to start a new Grid and nest `Box`-Elements inside each other, preserving the Grid.
-- Boxes and Grids can be **freely nested inside each other**.
+- Further style your `Box`-Elements directly via `props`.

 ```jsx
 <Box